 \section{Scaling Law Experiments}

-For the scaling experiments in \Cref{sec:scaling}, we use the Fineweb dataset with sequence length 1024 and batch size 128.
+For the scaling experiments in \Cref{sec:scaling}, we use the FineWeb dataset with sequence length 1024 and batch size 128.
 We use the Llama-2 architecture without bias or learnable RMSNorm parameters, following \href{https://github.com/KellerJordan/modded-nanogpt}{\underline{modded-nanogpt}}.
-The models are trained with 20 token-per-parameter, a linear decay learning rate schedule, and gradient clipping of 1.
+The models are trained with 20 tokens per parameter, a linear decay learning rate schedule, and gradient clipping of 1.